 Dr. Deborah Rausch

-Dr. Rausch and her husband, David, have a teenage son, Nate, a rescue Greyhound, Jack, and a rescue cat, Earl.
+Dr. Rausch and her husband, David, have a teenage son, Nate, and 2 rescue cats, Earl and Amber.
 Her hobbies include playing the piano, creating art, horseback riding, camping, home decorating, and gardening.

 Dr. Joy Harkins